mswhitby/classroom/_docs/classes/3rd.md

     - TEKS §126.37(c)(2)(E) - Debug and test code using multiple strategies.

 ### 2. Make-Up Test
-- If you were not here on March 19, 2025, please come speak to me about completing your make-up test.
-All tests must be completed before this Friday.
+- If you were not here on March 19, 2025, please come speak to me about completing your make-up test. **All tests must be completed before this Friday**.

 ### 3. Journal